EQGW/EQGW.github.io/2021/Exercise 2.1.md

 #### Before our session on Tuesday please make sure you have installed the following R packages: ggplot2, MasterBayes, MCMCglmm, Plyr ####

 #### Before Class Tuesday please download the following 4 files.
-Note that Model 101 output and Model 1201 output can only be read and visualized from within the R environment using a load command; I'll show you how to open these on Tuesday. ####
+Note that Model 101 output and Model 1201 output can only be read and visualized from within the R environment using a load command.
+I'll show you how to open these on Tuesday. ####

 [R MCMCglmm script](https://drive.google.com/file/d/1ZPJ0_tfjrXIHULb8uWQrwrHoR47DDUwO/view?usp=sharing)